beckybeauchamp1/dndr/README.md

 **If you fork/clone this repo, remember to `bundle install` and have PostgreSQL installed on your computer!**

 **Unsolved Problems:**
-* Responsive Carousel on campaign#index view.
-I was having difficulty adding media queries to make the size of the caption text and button text smaller when viewed on a mobile device.
 * Full-Screen view on Heroku: it's better now, but when I view my app on Heroku in 'full-screen' it is not centered/does not take up the whole width of the page.
 It looks perfectly fine on my local server.
 I sent in a Heroku issue, and they told me that it is an issue with my CSS/app, not Heroku.
 * Campaign#show view conditional statement for header.
 If a user initially does not add a map image, a different styled header shows up.
 If a user later adds a map, the header is replaced with a map image and different styled header.
 HOWEVER, if a user later removes the map, it shows neither header option.
 I wanted the header to revert to the first styled 'no map' header version.
 * An "are you sure you want to delete this?" alert.
 Ideally, I would like a prompt window to show up if a user clicks the delete button.
 If the users types no in the prompt, it should prevent deletion.
 I could get the alert button to show up, but I couldn't prevent deletion.